 Declawing is a permanent, surgical procedure in which all or part of the last bone in a cat’s toes is amputated.
 It can have lifelong medical implications and stops a cat from performing natural behaviors.

-Banned in over 10 major cities and the states of New York and Maryland, California could become the third state to prohibit this outdated procedure.
-AB2606, sponsored by Assemblymembers Wendy Carrillo and Alex Lee, passed the Assembly in May.
-If enacted, California’s cat declawing ban would prohibit, except for a therapeutic purpose:
+Banned in over 10 major cities and the states of New York and Maryland, California could become the next state to prohibit this outdated procedure.
+AB2606, sponsored by Assemblymembers Wendy Carrillo and Alex Lee, passed the Assembly in May but failed to move through the Senate.
+If enacted in the future, California’s cat declawing ban would prohibit, except for a therapeutic purpose:

 - performing surgical claw removal, declawing, or a tendonectomy on any cat; or

 - otherwise altering a cat’s toes, claws, or paws to prevent or impair their normal function.